RRPharaoh/SQL-Project/QA.md

-What are your risk areas?
+### What are your risk areas?
 Identify and describe them.

-Missing variables within the all_sesions table.
+- Missing Data in key areas of the tables.
   While there are numerous missing values, there are columns are too important to outright omit while others can be dropped.
-My solution will be the plug in the variables where I can, and fill rows with missing variables and if necessary, delete rows/columns. also, many of the column are incorrectly formatted, I will need to address them by correctly formatting.
-Repeat variables within the id column are also risk factors that can skew data.
+My solution will be the plug in the variables where I can, and fill rows with missing variables and if necessary, delete rows/columns.

+- Incorectly formatted columns. many of the column are incorrectly formatted, which can skew data, and provide inconsistent analysis.

+- Repeat variables
+  There are repeat variables throughout the tables, that can skew data.

-QA Process:
+### QA Process:
-Describe your QA process and include the SQL queries used to execute it.
+<em>Describe your QA process and include the SQL queries used to execute it.<em>

 - I started by ensuring that every product had a unique sku that only appeared once.
 This was done with the following query.
 - This was followed by checking for Null/missing values within tables values that may not have been accounted for.